ryan-mcclue/unsw/scif1004/free-form.md

 * a scientific breakthrough is acheived in a short period of time outbreak (sam daniels; vaccine development)
-- vaccine for motaba virus
+- isolating motaba virus
 day after tomorrow (dennis; climate models)
--
+- incorporating storms into climate model and getting results in hours
 * scientist is viewed as a rock star after their innovation blade runner (tyrell; transistor);

 i robot (lanning; asimo);

 outbreak: